WebDevStudios/puppeteer-screenshots/README.md

 # Puppeteer Screenshots <!-- omit in toc -->

-Take automated screenshots of webpages at multiple viewports.
+A simple script for taking automated screenshots of webpages at multiple viewports.

 <a href="https://webdevstudios.com/contact/"><img src="https://webdevstudios.com/wp-content/uploads/2018/04/wds-github-banner.png" alt="WebDevStudios.
 Your Success is Our Mission."></a>